imospan/Final-task/README.md

 - CI/CD process is managed with [Jenkins](https://www.jenkins.io/).
 - It is installed on a Jenkins-server-node in a [Docker container](https://www.docker.com/) by a boot script.
 - Two Web-server nodes are configured by [Ansible playbook](https://www.ansible.com/).
-- Added a webhook trigger for the Jenkins pipeline.
+- Added a [webhook trigger](https://plugins.jenkins.io/generic-webhook-trigger/) for the Jenkins pipeline.
-- Created two branches in the repository.
+- Created two branches in the repository - `feature` and `main`.
-- Created a telegram bot to notify about completed jobs.
+- Created a [telegram bot](https://plugins.jenkins.io/telegram-notifications/) to notify about completed jobs.
 - If the build form the main branch is succesfull, Jenkins uploads the project to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 ________________________
 To do:\